ministryofjustice/form-builder/documentation/submitting/submitting.md

 An example of custom integration is the  application cis the [hmcts-complaints-formbuilder-adapter](https://github.com/ministryofjustice/hmcts-complaints-formbuilder-adapter)

 Details to integrate with a custom endpoint
-- The Destination URL of the JSON paylaod is a Publisher config parameter  `SERVICE_OUTPUT_JSON_ENDPOINT.`
+- The Destination URL of the JSON payload is a Publisher config parameter  `SERVICE_OUTPUT_JSON_ENDPOINT.`
 - The JWE shared key can be set via Publisher using the `SERVICE_OUTPUT_JSON_KEY.` config parameter

 ## Output specification